bstefanescu/qutejs/web/doc/docs/attributes/x-use.md

 **Example:**

 ```
-function myDirectiveFactory(xattrs, config) {
+function myDirectiveFactory(xattrs, valueExpr) {
-	var color = this.eval(xattrs.color); // evaluate the value of the color attribute if any
+	var config = this.eval(valueExpr); // evaluate the directive value if any
 }
 ```